App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-A certificate of deposit, or CD, loan, is a type of secured personal loan that uses your certificate of deposit as collateral.
+A certificate of deposit loan, better known as a CD loan, is a secured personal loan that uses your certificate of deposit as collateral.
 If you default on a CD-secured loan, the bank can take the money in your CD.CD loans are not as common as other types of personal loans, but if you already have money in a CD, they can be handy for emergencies or as a way to build your credit.
-Read on to learn how these work, how they compare to other types of personal loans, pros and cons of CD loans, as well as alternatives to CD-secured loans.
+Below we highlight how a CD loan works.

 How Does a CD Loan Work?